izzymg/fantasy/README.md

 ##### Configuration

-You must go to the ./config directory and change remove the .default from all filenames.

-All configuration files are simple Javascript files that set module.exports to an object containing config options.
+Under /config:

+Rename `config.default.js` to `config.js`

+Rename `private.default.js` to `private.js`

-Read through the configurations, many options may be unsafe for production.
+Read through the configurations, some options may be unsafe for production.

 ##### SQL